joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 With these steps we were able to set up a simple feedforward neural network using Keras with three dense layers (input, hidden and output) and specify the model's architecture, compilation parameters, and makes predictions on some input data.

-**Exercise:** Can you walk through this code and tell what's happening?
+**Take-Home Exercise:** Can you walk through this code and tell what's happening?

 .. code-block:: python3